 Is Someone in a Deep Sleep Snoring?

-Snoring doesn’t only occur when the person is in deep sleep.
+Snoring doesn’t only occur when the person is in a deep sleep.

-There are 5 stages of sleep.
-The first 3 are a part of non-REM (rapid eye movement) sleep, and they’re considered the light sleep stages.
-The last 2 belong in the REM stage, which is considered deep sleep.
+There are five stages of sleep.
+The first three are a part of non-REM (rapid eye movement) sleep and are considered the light sleep stages, while the last two belong in the REM stage, which is considered deep sleep.

-People usually begin snoring when they hit stage 2 of the sleep cycle.
-Stage 2 can start anywhere between 1 to 5 minutes after falling asleep.
-This stage can last up to 25 minutes.
-During this stage, your muscles relax, including your tongue and throat muscles, which causes the snoring.
+People usually begin snoring when they hit stage two of the sleep cycle.
+Stage two can start 1 to 5 minutes after falling asleep and last up to 25 minutes.
+During this stage, your muscles relax, including your tongue and throat muscles, which causes snoring.

 Is Waking Up a Snoring Pregnant Woman Bad?

 If your pregnant partner snores, waking the person up may be a good idea.
-According to CHEST, snoring is extremely common in pregnant women, but it can cause fetal growth retardation.
+According to CHEST, snoring is common in pregnant women but can cause fetal growth retardation.

 Letting the pregnant woman snore through the night only means she will have hours upon hours of disturbed sleep.
 However, waking her up and reducing the snoring will help her get better rest.